Aerdegath/lda/README.md

 ###ppm:
 - Contains all functions dealing with a PPM image which include - constructor, destructor, read header, and convert from P3 -> P6 (changing the magic number)

-###Recognition:
-- This function compares two faces by projecting the images into facespace and measures the Euclidean distance between them.

-###Recognition_sbh:
-?